Vaidic/geektrust-challenge-meet-the-family/README.md

 1. Only two Genders (Male & Female) are supported.
 2. A couple has a male & a female member.
 3. Names are case-sensitive.
+4. Family Tree is build left-to right in DFS order.

 ## Running the project